engindkycc/Rick_And_Morty_MVVM/README.md

 # Rick_And_Morty_MVVM
-It is an application where the user can list Rick and Morty locations, characters in the location and view the details of the characters.
+A screen that welcomes the user was created using the Animation class in Android.
+Hilt, a dependency injection library for Android, was used.
+MVVM ( Model - View - ViewMode ) was used in the design patterns in the project.
+It is aimed that the user can list the Rick and Morty locations, the characters in the location and view the details of the characters.
+Rick and Morty location and character information was accessed with RESTful API.
+Rick and Morty locations were transferred to the user as a horizontal list with RecyclerView.Characters were listed vertically with RecyclerView according to the user's location selection.
+The detail page for the character selected from the vertical list was designed.
+Improvements have been made so that the application can be used in landscape mode and on different screen sizes.

 Link to the api : https://rickandmortyapi.com